-HackGT presents Catalyst, a FREE day of STEAM directed towards high school students in the Metro Atlanta Area.
+HackGT presents Catalyst, a virtual day of STEAM-related activites directed toward high school students all throughout Georgia!

 This will be an opportunity for participants to:

-- Gain insight into impactful, widely known tech companies.
+- Gain insight into impactful, widely-known technology companies

-- Receive mentorship from college students and industry professionals.
+- Receive mentorship from college students and other industry professionals

-- Connect with more opportunities at Georgia Tech & in the city to further their education and exposure.
+- Connect with opportunities at Georgia Tech to further their education and exposure

 Are you a current Georgia Tech student?
-You can still participate in this event!
-Each year GT students volunteer as mentors to help facilitate the projects and activities included in each track.
-This is an opportunity for you to directly interact with high school students from the Metro Atlanta area and share your passion and knowledge for computer science and engineering.
-Responsibilities of mentors include:
+If so, you're still able to participate in the event!
+Each year, GT students volunteer as mentors to help facilitate the projects and activities included in each available track.
+This is an opportunity for you to directly interact with high school students across Georgia, provide helpful knowledge to aspiring minds, and share your passion for computer science and engineering.
+The core responsibilities of mentors include: